Australian Grand Prix: Melbourne (1996–2019, 2022–present)

 In 2020, it was planned to hold the Grand Prix despite the coronavirus epidemic in the country.
 Ferrari and AlphaTauri as teams based in Italy, the most coronavirus-infected country in Europe at the time, expressed concern about the possibility of leaving the quarantine zone.
 One of McLaren's mechanics got flu-like symptoms when he arrived in Australia, his coronavirus test returned positive and the British team withdrew from the race.
 Later, a photographer was also confirmed to have coronavirus.
 It was announced that the Grand Prix would still take place, but without spectators, however two hours before the first practice started the event was cancelled.

+In June 2022, Melbourne's contract to host the Australian Grand Prix, which was due to expire in 2025, was extended to 2035.
+The new contract stipulates that the Australian Grand Prix will be one of the first three rounds of the season over the contract period and will host a minimum of five season-opening races over the 13 years between 2023 and 2035.
+From 2023, Formula 2 and Formula 3 races will form part of the race weekend schedule.
+A further two-year extension was signed in December 2022, ensuring that the race would remain in Melbourne until 2037.